HarrisonA/EmberAuthenticationApp/README.md

 A basic app that requires authentication to access the main route.
 Built with Ember 2.3 and uses a simple Node/Express server (endpoints located /server/index.js) for authentication.

+The login credentials are passed to the server, which verifies them and then returns a token.
+This token is required to access the main route.

 ## Prerequisites

 You will need the following things properly installed on your computer.